ternava/Incremental-build/README.md

 ### How to obtain the artifact package

-### How to replicate the results presented in the paper
+### How to reproduce the results presented in the paper

 - (for the results in the paper) First switch to the right branch, then run the Dockerfile. (what are the storage requirements?)